Nhorning/NM_Analysis/README.md

 * Created dummy columns for nearly variables tracked by the NMP project.
 This made the dataset 375 columns wide.
 * Created a separate dataframe of source type dummy columns for 35 different types of media sources.

-### Potential Data Sets
-Other useful Nepal data sets are available on HDX, the code4Nepal github repo, the UN Nepal Information Platform and Open Nepal.
 </details>

 ## Initial Findings